Weil restriction and the motivic cycle class map

-under which the intersection product on $\CH^{*}(X)$ corresponds to the cup product in étale cohomology.
-Here $\Q_{\ell}(*)$ denotes the $\ell$-adic coefficient system equipped with the appropriate Tate twist.

-Another important construction in algebraic geometry is the Weil restriction, a powerful tool for descent with numerous applications in arithmetic and geometry.
-The Weil restriction for algebraic cycles—and for Chow groups—was established by Karpenko \cite{MR1809664}.
-In parallel with Karpenko's work, we construct the Weil restriction map for $\ell$-adic cohomology.
+In this paper, we study the motivic cycle class map from a descent point of view.
+This is achieved by considering an important construction in algebraic geometry—the Weil restriction—which provides a powerful tool for descent and has numerous applications in arithmetic and geometry.

+The Weil restriction for algebraic cycles, and for Chow groups, was established by Karpenko \cite{MR1809664}.
+In parallel with Karpenko's work, we construct the Weil restriction map for a large class of cohomology theories with good descent properties, including $\ell$-adic cohomology.
-The relationship between Chow groups and étale cohomology can be further clarified within the framework of motivic cohomology—conjectured by Beilinson and Lichtenbaum and later constructed by Voevodsky.
-In this setting, the Chow theory and étale cohomology are connected naturally as a comparison morphism arising from the change of topology from the Nisnevich site to the étale site, relating motivic cohomology to Lichtenbaum cohomology, which is known as the motivic cycle class map.

-In this paper, we show that the the motivic cycle class map is indeed induced by the étale cycle class map.
-This is achieved by a careful examination of the construction of the comparison morphism due to Geisser and Levine \cite{MR1807268} using Bloch's cycle complex.

-We then investigate the compatibility between Chow groups and étale cohomology under Weil restriction.
-In particular, we study this compatibility within the framework of motivic cohomology.
+By working in the triangulated categories that give rise to these cohomology theories, we observe that our construction is intrinsic, since it relies solely on Grothendieck's six-functor formalism in these categories.
+As a result, this paper provides an attempt to understand how concrete constructions and phenomena in algebraic geometry are governed by the six-functor formalism.

+We organize the paper as follows.
+Section~\S 1 is mainly preliminary, in which we recall the construction and basic properties of the Weil restriction of schemes and algebraic cycles.
+In Section~\S 2, we show that the motivic cycle class map, viewed as a comparison map, is induced by the étale cycle map.
+In Section~\S 3, we construct the Weil restriction map for $\ell$-adic cohomology and prove a compatibility theorem.
+Finally, in Section~\S 4, we generalize our construction and compatibility theorem to mixed Weil cohomology theories.